ava-labs/avalanche-docs/docs/subnets/how-to-list-and-describe.md

-# How to View Your Created Subnets
+# How to view your created Subnets

-## List Subnet Configurations
+## List Subnet configurations

 You can list the Subnets you've created with